Maint and Constr Vehicle OBE --> ITS Roadway Equipment:

 Solution Description

-This solution is used within the U.S..
+This solution is used within Canada and the U.S..
 It combines standards associated with (None-Data) with those for V-X: Local Unicast Wireless (1609.2).
 The (None-Data) standards include an unspecified set of standards at the upper layers.
 The V-X: Local Unicast Wireless (1609.2) standards include lower-layer standards that support local-area unicast wireless solutions applicable to North America, such as WAVE DSRC, LTE-V2X, LTE, Wi-Fi, etc.

 ITS Application Entity